Azraul/besultstodsystem_recommender_system/part_2.md

 It was interesting to find out our suspicion that item-cf biases towards more popular tracks among the playlists, and we were speculating as well to use IDF to scale their emphasis down.
 Although applying IDF to our own solution would most likely make the computation incredibly slow, since we aren't using any external libraries.
 Which is another insight, their project did not seem to use any advanced libraries for item-cf/k-nn either!
 All we discovered was the use of Pandas dataframes.
 They seem to be way more efficient & fast than what the eye might judge!

-We must say that while the flow of their project on GitHub was very understandable, their code was difficult to follow because of almost non-existant code comments, and cryptic variable names...
+We must say that while the flow of their project on GitHub was very understandable, their code was difficult to follow because of almost non-existent code comments, and cryptic variable names; A mistake we will try to avoid in our studies.